KyryIx/electric/equation2wave/README.md

+## Class to generate audio with math expressions

 The Wave class is to use to create WAVE files sound using equations as sine, cosine, tangent, power, and other functions.

 ### **Methods in Wave Object**